ayushnabar/TicTacToe/README.md

 # TicTacToe
-TicTacToe App using Flutter for MindTAP interview
+TicTacToe App using Flutter for MindTApp interview